 If a funeral is held at a church, there are often specific protocols that must be followed for a religious service.
 Therefore, the structure and content of events will need to follow this.
 The church minister or clergy members will advise families on the schedule.
 Families can choose to have the church staff write the order or service (if applicable) with input or write and print it on their own.

 If the funeral is planned at an informal location (e.g., banquet hall, community hall, etc.), the responsibility for writing the order of service will likely fall on the family.
-There is typically a lot of flexibility at a rented venue, but check to ensure a venue can accommodate your needs beforehand (e.g., microphones for speeches, lecturn, etc).
+There is typically a lot of flexibility at a rented venue, but check to ensure the venue can accommodate your needs beforehand (e.g., microphones for speeches, lecturn, etc.).

-Once the events have been determined and the writer has been selected, it is now time to make the order of service booklet.
+Once the events have been determined, and the writer has been selected, it is time to make the order of service booklet.
 The contents can vary greatly, so here are a few general things that should be included:

 The order of service cover can be customized to your liking and can be as formal or informal as you choose.
 However, common items to include are as follows: